WeAreWizards/blog/content/articles/sharing-deployments-with-nixops.md

 # This works well

-The setup looks a bit complicated but works very well in practice.
-This setup also solves a few other issues that always come up, e.g. how to distribute secrets in a small team.
+This bag of tricks might look a bit complicated but works very well for us in practice.